 The College may hold Convocation for December graduates.
 The Convocation ceremony is quaint and students may be allowed a limited number of guests.
 Graduation is held each May.
 December, April and May graduates are invited to participate and may invite guests to the ceremony.
-There is not a separate Evening/Weekend option ceremony in April.
+There is not a separate Evening/Weekend option ceremony in April upon completion of the program.
 Academic regalia is required to be purchased and worn for participation in the May ceremony.